akshayayadav/invitae-exercise/README.md

 #### Strengths and Weaknesses
-* Strength: The program is designed to check for formatting errors in the input files like missing columns and blank lines
+* Strength: The program is designed to check for formatting errors in the input files like missing columns and blank lines.

-* Strength: The program also inspects the CIGAR strings for formatting errors and presence of unknown characters
+* Strength: The program also inspects the CIGAR strings for formatting errors and presence of unknown characters.

 * Strength: Calculates all the coordinate mappings between the transcripts and chromosomes along the entire length of the alignment, and stores it in the memory.
-This enables quick look up and mapping of any transcript coordinates on the genomic coordinates without the need for repeatedly processing CIGAR strings
+This enables quick look up and mapping of any transcript coordinates on the genomic coordinates without the need for repeatedly processing CIGAR strings.

 * Weakness: Calculating and storing the coordinate mappings for entire alignments could create memory problems while processing large input files.